-Girl Scout Cookies can be purchased only from girls and only during cookie season.
-To find cookies and learn when cookie season starts in your community, simply enter your zip code above in the Find Cookies! search box.
-Use the zip code locator to learn when cookies go on sale and where booth sales may be located.
+Girl Scout Cookies can be purchased only from girls participating in Girl Scouts and only during your local council's cookie season.
+To find cookies and learn when cookie season starts in your community, simply enter your zip code in the Find Cookies! search box.
+Use the zip code locator to learn when cookies go on sale and where booth sales may be happening.

-Finally, try our new free mobile Cookie Finder app for your iPhone® or Android® phone.
-You can search for cookie sales in your neighborhood, get details on your favorite Girl Scout Cookies and link to cookies in social media.
+Finally, try our free Cookie Finder mobile app for your iOS® or Android® device.
+You can search for cookie sales in your neighborhood, get details on your favorite Girl Scout Cookies, and use social media to learn more and tell your friends.

 The Girl Scout Cookie Program is the premier entrepreneurship opportunity for girls, but it is just one part of the Girl Scout Leadership Experience.
 Girl Scouts participate in many activities throughout the year and work on many projects.
-Cookies are just one of those activities.
-And because only girls may sell Girl Scout Cookies, their market availability is limited to the 6 to 8-week period when they are engaged in the program.
+The cookie sale is just one of those activities.
+And because only girls may sell Girl Scout Cookies, their market availability is limited to the six- to eight-week period when they are engaged in the program in their local council.

-Every Girl Scout Cookie package is stamped with a seasonal "Use or freeze by" date.
-That date corresponds with each cookie season.
-This means that Girl Scout Cookies with a date of September 2013 were baked for the 2012–2013 season.
+Every Girl Scout cookie package is stamped with a seasonal "Use or freeze by" date.
+That date corresponds with the end of each cookie season.
+This means that Girl Scout Cookies with a date of September 2015 were baked for the 2014–2015 season.

 Packages of Girl Scout Cookies sell for different prices in different areas of the country.
-Each of the 112 local Girl Scout councils has the right to set its own price, based on its needs and knowledge of the local market.
+Each of the 112 Girl Scout councils sets its own price, based on its needs and its knowledge of the local market.
 Today's prices reflect both the current cost of cookies and the realities of providing Girl Scout activities in an ever-changing economic environment.
 Up to 75 percent of the price of every package goes directly to Girl Scouts in your local area.
-To find out which local council serves your area use the Find Cookies! search box above.
+To find out which local council serves your area, use the Find Cookies! search box.

 Currently, two commercial bakers are licensed by Girl Scouts of the USA to produce Girl Scout Cookies: ABC Bakers and Little Brownie Bakers.

-Each Girl Scout council chooses a licensed baker, either Little Brownie Bakers or ABC Bakers, and each baker uses different names for its cookies.
+Each Girl Scout council chooses a licensed baker, either ABC Bakers or Little Brownie Bakers.
+Each baker uses different names for its cookies.
 So a cookie may be called Trefoils when baked by one baker and Shortbread when baked by the other.
-The two cookies may look and taste similar, but the name of the cookie is dependent on the baker.
+The two cookies look and taste similar, but the name of the cookie and the recipe are dependent on the baker.
 The exception is Thin Mints, which is the name both bakers use to describe their chocolate-mint cookie.

-The licensed bakers can offer up to eight varieties of Girl Scout Cookies; only three types are mandatory: Thin Mints, Peanut Butter Sandwich/Do-Si-Dos, and Shortbread/Trefoils.
-The national Girl Scout organization reviews and approves the varieties proposed by the bakers.
+The licensed bakers may offer up to eight varieties of Girl Scout Cookies.
+Only three types are mandatory: Thin Mints, Peanut Butter Sandwich/Do-Si-Dos, and Shortbread/Trefoils.
+Girl Scouts of the USA reviews and approves the varieties proposed by the bakers.
 Any of the five optional cookies can be changed every year.
-Each bakery names its own cookies, so Girl Scout Cookies that are quite similar may have different names.

 Yes.
 All Girl Scout Cookies are kosher.